 When your physician schedules you for a test, procedure or admission at Providence Portland Medical Center, we will try to contact you prior to your scheduled visit to obtain current demographic and insurance information.
 If you are having a surgical procedure, you may also schedule an appointment to speak with a pre-admission nurse to obtain further information and have your questions answered about the procedure you will be having.

 Preregistering prior to your visit will expedite your registration process when you come to the hospital.
-If you prefer, you can use our Web site to preregister for an upcoming service at our facility.
+You can preregister for a scheduled service using our online form or by phone.

 If you would like to phone us to preregister for your scheduled service, you may reach us at: